shahriarms/demo/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The app will initially run using your browser's `localStorage` for data storage.
-You can start editing the page by modifying any file in `src/`.
-The app will auto-update as you edit the files.

 ---